ASLEF: Major industrial disputes

 ASLEF has taken part in several national rail strikes.
 The 1911 joint strike with the ASRS, 1919 joint strike with the NUR and 1924 strike of ASLEF without the NUR are described above.
 ASLEF and the NUR were prominent participants in the 1926 general strike that unsuccessfully sought to prevent British coal companies from reducing mineworkers' pay and conditions.

 In 1955, ASLEF struck against British Railways for seventeen days in a pay dispute.
 In 1982, both ASLEF and the NUR opposed BR proposals for flexible rostering but they failed to co-ordinate strike action.
 First the NUR struck against BR and ASLEF instructed its members to cross NUR picket lines.
 Then after the end of the NUR's dispute, ASLEF held its own strike against BR.

 There have also been local disputes with individual railway operators such as those with London Underground in 1982, 1989 and 1996.

 Since railway privatisation

-In the latter years of British Rail, train drivers were on a basic salary of around £12,000 per annum, supplemented by a set of enhancements for unsocial hours and overtime approximately £4,000–£5,000.
-Sunday had never formed part of the basic working week for train drivers in the UK, and was instead worked as overtime.
-Thus many drivers chose to work Sundays in order to make a better income.
-British Rail was run in all departments on an overtime culture to reduce overall wage bills resulting from having to employ extra staff to fill what would be uncovered vacancies.
-This approach had implications for fatigue and excessive hours, which partly contributed to the Clapham Junction rail crash in 1988.

-From 1995 onwards, the Railways Act 1993 was implemented to privatise British Rail.
-In the first few years thereafter, ASLEF negotiated improved pay and conditions of service for its members from the new train operating companies.

-Train drivers are now amongst the highest-paid associate professional (as defined by UK government) workers in the UK.
 ASLEF aims to increase basic pay so the "overtime culture" is reduced or eliminated, in the hope that more jobs will be created to cover the work that is not covered by overtime.
 The health and safety issues related to overtime and fatigue would also be minimised.